ros2/ros2_documentation/source/Installation/_Windows-Install-Prerequisites.rst

 Some of the examples require OpenCV to be installed.

-You can download a precompiled version of OpenCV 3.4.6 from https://github.com/ros2/ros2/releases/download/opencv-archives/opencv-3.4.6-vc16.VS2019.zip .
+You can download a precompiled version of OpenCV ``3.4.6`` from `here <https://github.com/ros2/ros2/releases/download/opencv-archives/opencv-3.4.6-vc16.VS2019.zip>`__.

 Assuming you unpacked it to ``C:\opencv``, type the following on a Command Prompt (requires Admin privileges):